LoSgu8/symmetrical-grooming/README.md

 | METRO     | 30%      |           | 50%      | 20%       |
 | QOS       | Priority |           | 50P/50BE | 50P/50BE  |

+## IPLink.java

+Defines the IP Link, contains info about RSA for the link, modulation, link capacity, and spare demand.